MeredithEth0/MeredithEth0/README.md

 Interested in **development** and automation.
 I also enjoy gaming — especially **League of Legends** and **Factorio**.

 Let's connect and build something cool!

+> I am currently in the process of moving house hence the sparce commits.
+Once I have settled I will be able to continue projects at full pace again. :)